Applied AI Is Not a Web Service: Why AI Projects Fail After Deployment

 2. Non-determinism is the norm

-Web services fail loudly — 500 errors, timeouts, exceptions.
+Web services fail loudly: 500 errors, timeouts, stack traces.
 AI systems fail quietly:

-AI introduces failure categories that don’t exist for traditional services:
+AI introduces failure categories that simply don’t exist for traditional services:

 The system mindset shift

-To build AI that works, shift from “endpoint” to “system” thinking:
+To build AI that works in production, shift from “endpoint” to “system” thinking.

 Data is not input — it’s infrastructure: